janboddez/import-from-mastodon/README.md

    } );
    ```

 2. Import from _another_—you'll need to manually acquire an access token—Mastodon account, and share on your main account.
+(This'll effectively _relay_ toots from one account to another _whilst leaving regular sharing behavior untouched_.)

    ```
    add_filter( 'import_from_mastodon_host', function() {